Fédération Internationale de l'Automobile: General Assembly

 The General Assembly is the Federation's supreme governing body, consisting of representatives from each of the FIA's member associations.
 According to the FIA's website, the voting member associations can be automobile and touring clubs (mobility), or national sporting authorities (sport).
-The website further states that there are 244 organisations spread among 146 countries.
+The website further states that there are 243 organisations spread among 147 countries.

 Meetings of the General Assembly are usually held once a year, though extraordinary meetings can be convened for urgent matters.
 The General Assembly has responsibility for amending the FIA's statutes and regulations, approving the annual budget and reports, deciding upon the membership, and electing the officers and members to the Federation's governing bodies.

 Presidency

-The head of the FIA and chairman of the General Assembly is the President, a position currently held by Mohammed bin Sulayem.
+The head of the FIA and chairman of the General Assembly is the President, a position held by Mohammed bin Sulayem since 2021.
 The President coordinates the activities of the Federation and proposes resolutions to the various commissions and committees and also acts as the representative of the FIA to external organisations.
 They are supported by two Deputy Presidents and several vice-presidents, each for Sport or Mobility, as well as the President of the FIA Senate.
 The combined presidency is elected to a four-year term by the General Assembly.
-Presidential candidates must produce an electoral list consisting of their proposed Deputy Presidents, Vice-Presidents for Sport, and the President of the Senate, as well as demonstrate support from a number of member clubs.
+Presidential candidates must produce an electoral list consisting of their proposed Deputy Presidents, vice-presidents for Sport, and the President of the Senate, as well as demonstrate support from a number of member clubs.

 World Councils

 The FIA has two World Councils.
-The Mobility and Automobile Council governs all non-sporting activities, comprising transport policy, road safety, tourism and environmental concerns.
-The World Motor Sport Council (WMSC) governs all sporting events regulated by the FIA, and writes the regulations for every FIA championship.
-It also supervises Karting through the Commission Internationale de Karting (CIK).
+The World Council for Automobile Mobility and Tourism (WCAMT) governs transport policy, road safety, tourism and environmental concerns.
+The World Motor Sport Council (WMSC) regulates all sporting disciplines claimed by the FIA, and approves the regulations for each of the FIA's championships.
 Beneath the WMSC are a number of specialised commissions, which are either focused on individual championships, or general areas such as safety.